Jollywatt/typst-fletcher/src/nodes.typ

   stroke: auto,
   /// Padding between the node's content and its outline.
   inset: auto,
+  /// Separation between the node's outline to the snapping region for edges.
+  ///
+  /// This does not affect the node's appearance or layout, only how closely edges connect to it.
+  ///
+  /// When the `node.outline` debug mode is on, the node outset is visualised as a think green dotted outline.
+  ///
+  /// #example(```typ
+  /// #diagram(
+  /// 	debug: "node.outset",
+  /// 	node-stroke: 1pt,
+  /// 	node((0,0), [Hello]),
+  /// 	edge("<->"),
+  ///   node((1,0), [World], outset: 5pt, shape: "ellipse"),
+  /// )
+  /// ```)
+  ///
+  /// See also @edge.outset, which controls how closely individual edges connect to nodes.
+  ///
+  /// -> length
+  outset: auto,
   /// Draw strokes around the node at the given offsets to
   /// obtain a multi-stroke effect.
   /// Offsets can be numbers specifying multiples of the @node.stroke's thickness or lengths.